 The Hon Melissa Price MP: The drop in house prices means that young people now have a fighting chance to enter the housing market in regional Western Australia.

 Ms Cathy McGowan MP: Imagine the fear and distress that faces a young person who lives in a small country town or on a farm, and who is confused about their gender or sexual identity.
 Young people tell me of the barriers they face in their homes, schools and the wider community.

 Senator Malarndirri McCarthy: Allow the people of the Northern Territory to fully make our own decisions, to determine our own future, by engaging in a fair partnership so that we, who have won their lands back—nearly 50 per cent of the land mass—so that young people of the Territory feel they have a solid employment, a future filled with shared prosperity and hope.

-Senator Barry O'Sullivan: A case reported to me at Birdsville, the family— the mother, at least and the four children— have now had to move into town because they can no longer efficiently access School of the Air.
+Senator Barry O'Sullivan: A case reported to me at Birdsville, the family—the mother, at least and the 4 children—have now had to move into town because they can no longer efficiently access School of the Air.
 It's gone, the intermittent services they get from the bandwidth prevents the children from being able to complete lessons.